ccsb-scripps/Meeko/docs/source/cli_rec_prep.rst

     -s, --reactive_name_specific <residue:atom>

 use the residue selection lanaguge described above, followed by an equal sign (``=``) as the delimiter and the assigned value, which could be the name of a residue template, the atom index for the blunt end, the wanted altloc ID, or the atom name of the reactive atom.
-Each residue selection is comibned with the most recent assignment that precedes it, resulting in a further expanded list of residue-assignment pairs.
+Each residue selection is combined with the most recent assignment that precedes it, resulting in a further expanded list of residue-assignment pairs.

 For an input like ``"A:5,7=CYX,A:19A,B:17=HID``, this assignment language represents: ``residues (number) 5 in Chain A are set to (template name) CYX`` and ``residue (number) 19 A in Chain A, and residue (number) 17 in Chain B are set to (template name) HID``.